Internal versus external sources of recruitment

 What are the pros and cons of different sources of recruitment?

-While external sources of recruitment don’t require a similar mindset shift, the process is often more expensive and time-consuming than internal recruiting.
-Deloitte estimates that it takes two years for an external hire to gain the same level of insight into an organization that an internal hire has.
-Despite this, external sources of recruitment are still valuable, particularly because of the ideas that new hires bring to the table.
+External recruitment can be particularly valuable because of the ideas that new hires bring to the table.
 When employees join a new organization, they bring best practices from previous roles and fresh perspectives with them.
 If a company urgently needs employees with a specific skill set and their workforce is entirely unfamiliar with it, external hiring can also be a more efficient way to access that expertise.

 Taking recruitment strategies to the next level with a workforce agility platform